WrestleMania 36: SmackDown

 Also on the following SmackDown, Heavy Machinery's Tucker faced Dolph Ziggler in a rematch from the SmackDown prior to WrestleMania in a losing effort; Otis and Mandy Rose were absent that night.
 The following week, Sonya Deville called out Rose to clear the air between them.
 An emotional Deville stated that Rose was the most selfish person she had met.
 Deville also stated that she was the better wrestler and Rose was nothing more than eye candy.
 Ziggler then came out and stated to Rose that she could not deny the chemistry between them.
 Deville attacked Rose, which prompted Otis to come out and attack Ziggler.
 On the May 1 episode, Otis defeated Ziggler again to qualify for the men's Money in the Bank ladder match.
+Also that same episode, Rose lost her Money in the Bank qualifying match due to a distraction from Deville, who attacked Rose after the match.
+The following week, Deville defeated Rose.
+Rose and Deville would continue feuding until SummerSlam, where Rose defeated Deville in a no disqualification loser leaves WWE match.

+Elias sang a song about his win over King Corbin at WrestleMania 36.
+The following week, Elias was about to make another performance, but was viciously attacked by Corbin, who bashed the guitar on Elias' back.
+Elias returned at Money in the Bank, where he cost Corbin the men's Money in the Bank ladder match.
+On the following episode of SmackDown, Corbin defeated Elias in a WrestleMania rematch to advance in the tournament for the vacant Intercontinental Championship.

 It would be two years before Roman Reigns and Goldberg would have their originally scheduled match for the Universal Championship.
 Reigns made his return at the 2020 SummerSlam and won the title at Payback.
 Reigns remained champion for over the next year and into 2022.
 In February 2022, Goldberg confronted Reigns and set up a match between the two for the title at Elimination Chamber.
 At the event, Reigns defeated Goldberg to retain the title.